Lando Norris ‘clueless on track at the minute’ after poor showing in Bahrain

 “Tomorrow is a new day.
 He’s got a great race car, he’s a great racing driver, he’s leading the championship so just a fresh start, a good night’s sleep,” Brown told Sky Sports.

-Both Mercedes drivers have been summoned to the stewards for entering the pit lane before a resumption time was announced in Q2 – with Toto Wolff hopeful that the punishment would not be for his drivers.
+Both Mercedes drivers were summoned to the stewards for being released into the pit lane before a resumption time was announced after Esteban Ocon’s crash in Q2 – with Toto Wolff hopeful that the punishment would not be for his drivers.

+Russell and Antonelli were both demoted by one grid position, promoting Leclerc to second and the Italian dropped to fifth behind Alpine’s Pierre Gasly.

 “I didn’t have confidence in myself.
 Q1 and Q2 was a real challenge but I found my normal rhythm,” he said.